-Bethany and Kevin Hart approached parenthood cautiously—not out of any doubt they wanted to be parents, but because they wanted their timing to be deliberate and thoughtful.
-They’d been married five years and, coming from large families themselves, knew they wanted children.
+Bethany and Kevin Hart approached parenthood cautiously.
+Not due to any doubt they wanted to be parents, but because they wanted their timing to be deliberate and thoughtful.
+After five years of marriage and, coming from large families themselves, the couple knew they wanted children.
 But they wanted to be intentional about the decision to forever change their family.

 “We knew we wanted to be parents but we also wanted to accomplish a lot in life.
-We spent four weekends in a row at Kevin’s family’s lake house, just spending all day in conversation,” Bethany told me.
+Kevin and I spent four weekends in a row at his family’s lake house, just spending all day in conversation,” Bethany tells me.
 “We wanted to make sure our relationship was steadfast and our marriage really, really firm.
 We wanted to understand how we’d remain a force as husband and wife when we introduced kids, since we know sometimes parents pour their lives into their kids and then forget who they are.”

 The immediate result of these conversations was not a baby, but an all inclusive, weeklong vacation in Cancun.
 “We always laughed that we’d get pregnant fast so we wanted a last hoorah; a big trip was our last box left to check.”

 Sure enough, a month after returning from Cancun, Bethany was pregnant.